tb-git-kit-research/a-ceoh-evolution-of-heuristics/README.md

 This repository contains the codebase for the paper "Algorithmic Prompt-Augmentation for Efficient LLM-Based Heuristic Design for A* Search".

-It implements and evaluates two prompt-augmented frameworks — Contextual Evolution of Heuristics (CEoH) and Literature-Based CEoH (LitCEoH) — for automatically generating constructive heuristics using large language models (LLMs).
-The focus is on the Unit-load Pre-marshalling Problem (UPMP), a complex, niche combinatorial optimization task in warehouse logistics.

 The repository includes:
 - Full source code for heuristic evolution experiments
 - Prompt templates and configuration files
 - Benchmarking instances
+- Heuristics code for the best performing heuristics.

 Please refer to the paper for methodological details.

-This work builds on the **Evolution of Heuristics ([EoH](https://arxiv.org/abs/2401.02051))** framework, an evolutionary method that leverages large language models (LLMs) to generate heuristics for combinatorial optimization problems.
+This work builds on the **Evolution of Heuristics ([EoH](https://arxiv.org/abs/2401.02051))** framework, an evolutionary method that leverages large language models (LLMs) to generate heuristics for combinatorial optimization problems and on the code repository of the prompt-augmentation study **Problem - Contextual Evolution of Heuristics ([P-CEoH](https://zenodo.org/records/15609821))** .

 The main contributions of this project are:
 - **Algorithmic - Contextual Evolution of Heuristics (A-CEoH)**:
-A-CEoH extends the EoH prompt strategies with algorithmic insights to boot the performance of the generated heuristics.
+A-CEoH extends the EoH prompt with algorithmic insights to boost the performance of the generated heuristics.
 - **New Application Domain:**
 Demonstrates the potential of LLM-based automated heuristic design to evolve A* guiding heuristics for both a niche optimization problem (UPMP) and a well-studied optimization problem (SPP).
 - **Performance Boost for Small Models:**